Paul Smith (comics): Career

 Smith had no formal art training aside from some courses in airbrushing.
 He began his career as an animation artist on Ralph Bakshi's The Lord of the Rings.
 In the early 1980s, he filled in on a variety of Marvel Comics titles, including Marvel Fanfare #4, cover dated September 1982, doing the final chapter of an X-Men story.
 He became the regular artist on Doctor Strange starting with issue #56, cover dated December 1982, but left after just two issues so that he could work on The Uncanny X-Men.

 Marvel entered into an agreement with Smith for him to take over the art duties from Dave Cockrum on The Uncanny X-Men, then the biggest selling US comics series, for one year.
 Smith had emigrated to the East Coast with dreams of drawing Spider-Man and Conan, and realized that his performance on X-Men would determine the future of his career.
-During his run on the series, which lasted from issue #165 – #175, he designed the punk look, complete with black leather outfit and mohawk haircut, for the X-Men leader Storm that debuted in Uncanny X-Men #173 (October 1983).
+During his run on the series, which lasted from issue #165 – #175, he designed the punk look, complete with black leather outfit and mohawk, for the X-Men leader Storm that debuted in Uncanny X-Men #173 (October 1983).
 The change in appearance was inspired by the decision of colleague Walt Simonson to shave off his beard and mustache while on vacation with his wife, X-Men editor Louise Simonson.
 Upon their return, Simonson's daughter, Julie, upset at her father's new appearance, ran from the room, a reaction that would be mirrored in X-Man Kitty Pryde's reaction to Storm's new appearance.
 When the book's editors decided to change Storm's appearance, Smith submitted a number of designs to them, explaining in a 2008 interview:

 I did a number of portraits, all quite lovely and feminine.
 As a joke, I included a shot of her as Mr. T. You know, the kind of shot where they HAVE to go the other way.
 Weezie [X-Men editor Louise Simonson]'s response?
 'They’re going to hang us whichever way we go.
 Let's commit the murder.'
 I argued it was a joke and a monstrously bad idea but, given my departure following 175 was set prior to beginning my run, my vote didn’t count.
 So I did what I could with what I had left...
 So we went with the Mohawk ...But once you get into the whole leather and stud thing it was a bad joke that got way out of hand.